 2011 The Hospital completed its most extensive renovation to date with the opening of a $65.3 million, 56,000 square-foot inpatient hospital.
 The state-of-the-art, 86-bed inpatient building replaced the Hospital’s existing inpatient units.

 2012 Blythedale opened The Stavros Niarchos Center for Speech & Audiology, a 6,000 square-foot center for inpatient and outpatient speech, hearing and language services, as well as state-of-the-art assistive technology.

 2013 The Hospital opens its $15 million, 8,000 square-foot Day Hospital and Early Childhood Center.
 The Day Hospital features new exam rooms, treatment areas, feeding therapy rooms, treatment bays, and a spacious audiology booth that can accommodate children in wheelchairs and stretchers.
 The newly renovated Early Childhood Center includes five refurbished classrooms to facilitate the program’s growth.

-2015 Blythedale receives an $8 million gift from the Steven & Alexandra Cohen Foundation to help fund the construction of the Hospital’s new 24-bed 17,000 square-foot pediatric long term care unit.
+2016 Supported by an $8 million gift from the Steven & Alexandra Cohen Foundation, the Hospital opens a new 24-bed 17,000 square-foot pediatric long-term care unit.